cwendorf/EASI/docs/applications/ExploratoryRepeatedMeasuresDataExample.md

 ### Building Layers

-The typical way to build a plot is to use sepearate calls for each plotting elements (e.g., data, boxplots) and using the “add” parameter to put them on the same plot.
+The typical way to build a plot is to use separate calls for each plotting elements (e.g., data, boxplots) and using the “add” parameter to put them on the same plot.